-Palacio Bucarelli is located on Calle Dalia in San Lorenzo, approximately 20 minutes from the Cathedral and the Santa Cruz quarter.
+Palacio Bucarelli is located on Calle Dalia in San Lorenzo, approximately 20 minutes walk from the Cathedral and the Santa Cruz quarter.

 Seville San Pablo (25km) is the closest airport, or you could fly into Jerez (98km) or Malaga (217km).
 Taxis from the airport are reasonably priced (approximately EUR25)